UCI-GDIM31/class-activities-tinamengxq/README.md

 IF your game did not work perfectly the first time you tested it, talk about what you had to fix.
 My game worked well.
 But I have some problems in the collider.gameObject.tag step.
 I didn't recognize that collider is a type of variable so I just put collider.Goal.tag here and there is error.
 Then I found out that the place of collider should write the name of the variable, I change other there and it worked well.

+### W5
+My question: So for the code in the pre-learnig ppt, there is a line of code.

+BallW3 ball = collision.gameObject.GetComponent<BallW3>();

+What is stored in ball?

+Our answer: the GetComponent code first checks whether there is a BallW3 component under gameobject.
+If there is a BallW3 component there, the variable ball will store a reference to this component, just like the pointer in C++. (?
+We are not sure if this is appropriate) And if there is no component BallW3 there, the variable ball will store null.
+It is like

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727